 Vanessa McClintock is an American (U.S.A.) composer from northern California.
-She spent her youth in the small railroad town of Dunsmuir, last three years of high school in Red Bluff (a "comboy" town), and then moved to the greater Sacramento area.
-From that time and through 1983 she worked as a conductor, brakeman, and (on train) Train Bagagge Man, known as a "TBM."
-During that time she put herself through college, earning first a Bachelor of Arts in Physical Education--her sport was basketball--with a minor in Recreation Administration.
+She spent her youth in the small railroad town of Dunsmuir, her last three years of high school in Red Bluff (a "cowboy" town), and then moved to the greater Sacramento area in 1964.
+From then through 1983 she worked as at a number of jobs, but mostly for the Southern Pacific Railroad in various positions.
+During that time, she put herself through college, earning a Bachelor of Arts in Physical Education with a minor in Recreation Administration.
 Near the end of that experience, she decided to pursue her dream to study music, and ended up earning a second minor degree (in music) for her first graduation in 1972.

 Though a college graduate, she continued with the railroad for just over a decade, all the while composing music mostly for herself, with few performances.
 Somewhere in the mix she worked as a classical music host, reporter, and announcer; these were short lived but fruitful associations.
 After having composed the score for an internationally acclaimed documentary in 1983, she made a life-changing decision to resign from the railroad and pursue music full-time; she immediately fell into the lower middle financial class.

 Two years later she returned to college and converted her music minor into a Bachelor of Music degree in “Theory/Composition,” while simultaneously working on her Master of Arts (also in “Theory/Composition”), graduating in 1986.
 Her thesis is a work based upon her experiences and recollections on and around the railroad, titled Railroad Suite.
 It is scored for symphonic wind ensemble and was premiered inside the famous California State Railroad Museum in Sacramento, California.